kingluddite/web-dev-notes/frontend/js/dom/01-why-javascript.md

 * you can acess methods or properties on any object using dot notation
     - `dog.name`, `dog.owner`

-Window Object
+## Window Object
-chrome console
+* chrome console
-tip: ignore all faded purple colors it can look very daunting when you open it up
+* **tip:** ignore all faded purple colors
+* It can look very daunting when you open it up

-let's check out `window.location`
+Let's check out `window.location`

 ```js
 > window.location
 > window.location.host
 ```

-save a variable
+Save a variable

 ```js
 > var name = "kingluddite";
 ```

 ![window.name](https://i.imgur.com/u9oErru.png)

-* window is the global scope of your JavaScript program alert is `window.alert`
+* Window is the global scope of your JavaScript program
+* alert is `window.alert`

-* also `window.document`
+* Also `window.document`
 `window.document.body`
-document.head
+* `document.head`
+* `window.document.images`
-window.document.images (returns and array, an empty array if no images) window.document.forms (array of forms) window.document.scripts
+    - returns and array, an empty array if no images
+* `window.document.forms`
+    - array of forms
+* `window.document.scripts`

 ## DOM
-Document Object Model
+* Document Object Model
-when browser reads an HTML file it creates a treelike structure of nodes node is a branching point that reveals more nodes
+* When the browser reads an HTML file it creates a treelike structure of nodes node is a branching point that reveals more nodes
-* each node is an HTML element or a JavaScript object that has properties and methods that can be accessed and used
+* Each node is an HTML element or a JavaScript object that has properties and methods that can be accessed and used

-tree nodes is top down structure (not traditional tree structure with root on bottom)
+Tree nodes is top down structure
+* Not like the traditional tree structure with root on bottom

 The tree structure is the DOM tree or the Document Object Model

 ## MDN
 Mozilla Developer Network
 [link to MDN](https://developer.mozilla.org/en-US/)
-* we don't want to jump straight to JavaScript
+* We don't want to jump straight to JavaScript
-    - we want to access and click on `[Web APIs & DOM](https://developer.mozilla.org/en-US/docs/Web/Reference/API)`
+    - We want to access and click on `[Web APIs & DOM](https://developer.mozilla.org/en-US/docs/Web/Reference/API)`

-**note**: the DOM is NOT JavaScript but it is an interface that we can interact with the programming langauge JavaScript
+**note**: The DOM is NOT JavaScript but it is an interface that we can interact with the programming langauge JavaScript

 [Document Object Model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) - "The DOM is an API that allows access to and modification of the current document.
 It allows manipulation of document Node and Element.
 HTML, XML and SVG have extended it to manipulate their specific elements."